-Pollutant and Sources Health Effects Environmental Effects Typical Ambient Concentrations in the UK at most urban locations, and occasionally exceed 300 μg m -3 at congested urban roadside sites.
-Particulate Matter: PM 10 .
+Pollutant and Sources Health Effects Environmental Effects Typical Ambient Concentrations in the UK Particulate Matter: PM 10 .
 This can be primary (emitted directly to the atmosphere) or secondary (formed by the chemical reaction of other pollutants in the air such as SO 2 or NO 2 ).
 The main source is combustion, e.g. vehicles, domestic burning and power stations.
 Other man-made sources include quarrying and mining, industrial processes and tyre and brake wear.
 Natural sources include wind-blown dust, sea salt, pollens and soil particles.
 Research shows a range of health effects (including respiratory and cardiovascular illness and mortality) associated with PM 10 .
-No threshold has been identified below which no adverse health effects occur.
-(Source: WHO AQG 2000) Black carbon in PM is implicated in climate change.
+No threshold has been identified below which no adverse health effects occur .
+In 2016, COMEAP estimated that 722,660 cases of chronic bronchitis could be attributed to anthropogenic particulate pollution .
+Black carbon in PM is implicated in climate change.
 Secondary PM includes sulphate, nitrate and ammonium, formed from SO 2 , NO X and NH 3 which are the main drivers for acidification and eutrophication.
-Annual mean PM 10 concentrations for urban AURN monitoring sites have been typically in the range 10-20 μg m -3 in recent years.
+Annual mean PM 10 concentrations at urban AURN monitoring sites have been typically in the range 10-25 μg m -3 in recent years.
 Particulate Matter: PM 2.5 .
 Like PM 10 , the finer size fraction PM 2.5 can be primary or secondary, and has the same sources.
 Road transport becomes an increasingly important sector as the particle size decreases.
 Fine particulate matter can penetrate deep into the lungs and research in recent years has strengthened the evidence that both short-term and long-term exposure to PM 2.5 are linked with a range of health outcomes including (but not restricted to) respiratory and cardiovascular effects.
-COMEAP estimated that the burden of anthropogenic particulate air pollution in the UK in 2008 was an effect on mortality equivalent to nearly 29,000 deaths at typical ages and an associated loss of life across the population of 340,000 years.
-The Secondary PM includes sulphate, nitrate and ammonium, formed from SO 2 , NO x and NH 3 which are the main drivers for acidification and eutrophication.
+COMEAP estimated that the burden of anthropogenic PM 2.5 in the UK in 2008 was an effect on mortality equivalent to nearly 29,000 deaths at typical ages and an associated loss of life across the population of 340,000 years.
+The burden can also be represented as a loss of life expectancy from birth of approximately six months , .
+Secondary PM includes sulphate, nitrate and ammonium, formed from SO 2 , NO x and NH 3 which are the main drivers for acidification and eutrophication.
 Annual mean urban PM 2.5 concentrations in the UK are typically in the range 5-15 μg m -3 in recent years.
 It has been several years since any AURN site measured an annual mean exceeding 20 μg m -3 , even at urban roadside locations.